Junypr/junypr-berries/posts/like-father/index.md

 Mark slammed his fist into the table.
 “Don't speak to me like that.”
 He turned to Vivienne.
 “She is disrespecting me.
 Do something.”

-Vivienne slouched protectively around her bowl, forehead resting on her fingertips.
+Vivienne slouched around her bowl, forehead resting on her fingertips.
 “I don’t think —”

 “You don’t think what?”